Nikkei rises as investors buy ahead of dividend deadline

 "The dividend seekers are driving gains, and there are also some investors desperately trying to keep the benchmark above 9,000 before the end of the first half of the financial year on Friday," said Hideyuki Fukunaga, CEO of fund manager Investrust.

-Sony Corp (6758.T), which is also going ex-dividend on Wednesday, added 0.2 percent.
+Sony Corp, which is also going ex-dividend on Wednesday, added 0.2 percent.
 After the bell, credit ratings agency Standard & Poor's downgraded Sony's debt rating by one notch to BBB, the second last grade before "junk" rating, saying the company's earnings in this fiscal year would remain slow.

 CATERPILLAR IMPACT